A Record of Colonialism's Paradoxes

 Smuggling, the American Revolution, and the Riverine Highway

 Today’s post accompanies “Smuggling and the American Revolution,” episode 161 of Ben Franklin’s World and part of the Doing History 2: To the Revolution! series.
-You can find supplementary materials for the episode on the OI Reader app, available through iTunes or Google Play. by Eugene R.H.
-Tesdahl Smuggling.
+You can find supplementary materials for the episode on the OI Reader app, available through iTunes or Google Play.
+Smuggling.
 We have been conditioned to resent the word and the act.
 Smuggling brings to mind all sorts of seedy images: Prohibition, drug mules from Mexico, arms traffickers in the Middle East, even cigarette smugglers between the US and Canada.
 Rarely does smuggling elicit images of the American Revolution, and yet contraband trade routes and the dynamic women and men who navigated them deeply influenced the Revolutionary War and the birth of America.
 Read More

 Read More